Install PostgreSQL on CentOS 6

 # service postgresql restart

-Now from any of the client machine you can access this postgresql server using the following command.
-Note that you need to install postgresql to be able to use psql command on client machines.
+you need to install postgresql to be able to use psql command on client

 # psql -U postgres -h [postgresql-server-ip] -W